Jamie725/Multimodal-Object-Detection-via-Probabilistic-Ensembling/INSTALL.md

 ## Installation

+Our codes are working on conda environment.
+For the whole working environment, please refer to probEn.yml file.

 The installation of this code follow by detectron2.
 The following installation guide is from [detectron2](https://github.com/facebookresearch/detectron2).

 Our [Colab Notebook](https://colab.research.google.com/drive/16jcaJoc6bCFAQ96jDe2HwtXj7BMD_-m5)